GivEnergy/giv_tcp/README.md

 5. Scoll down to the "Advanced container settings" and select the Env tab
 6. Add in the following ENV:
    1. INVERTOR_IP=<ip_of_your_invertor>
+   2. See the below table for other optional variables which you can also use. (after deploying these container these will all appear in the container config)
-7. If you don't know your invertor IP you can leave this blank and the container will attempt to find your invertor on the network
+7. If you don't know your invertor IP you can leave this blank and the container will attempt to find your invertor on the network.
+If this fails you wll need to add the IP address in manually for this to work.
 8. Set the Network to "Host"
 9. Deploy the container